koobedoc/lsutil/docs/mkdocs/man.md

 : show one line per entry

-`--formats`:
+`--formats`

 : use a format string to print entry.
-See Formatting the Output below
+See Formatting the Output below.

+`--tree`:

+: show entries in a tree form.

 ## Formatting the Output